(1) An application to the court for restoration of a company to the register may be made at any time for the [purpose of—

 (a) bringing] proceedings against the company for damages for personal [injury;]

 [(b) an insurer (within the meaning of the Third Parties (Rights Against Insurers) Act 2010) bringing proceedings against a third party in the name of that company in respect of that company's liability for damages for personal injury.]

-(2) No order shall be made on such an application if it appears to the court that the proceedings would fail by virtue of any enactment as
+(2) No order shall be made on such an application if it appears to the court that the proceedings

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.